MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-quickstart-deploy.md

 ## Next steps

-- See [Supported deployment scale](aks-vmware-scale-requirements.md) for difference configuration options
+- See [Supported deployment scale](aks-vmware-scale-requirements.md) for the different configuration options.
 - [Prepare an application](/azure/aks/hybrid/tutorial-kubernetes-prepare-application)